Chart Color Schemes

 The level of cultural diversity witnessed in Hawker was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Hawker's population showed higher cultural diversity compared to most local markets, with 26.4% born overseas and 18.8% speaking a language other than English at home.
+Hawker's population showed higher cultural diversity than most local markets, with 26.4% born overseas and 18.8% speaking a language other than English at home.
 Christianity was the predominant religion in Hawker, accounting for 39.2%.
-Hinduism's representation in Hawker was notably higher at 3.7%, compared to the Australian Capital Territory average of 4.8%.
+Hinduism, however, was overrepresented at 3.7%, compared to the Australian Capital Territory's average of 4.8%.

 Frequently Asked Questions - Diversity